Hjdskes/dwm-patches/README.md

 The `Under construction` directory contains files I'm still working on, but not currently using. **It might not be in a usable state!**

 **ToDo:**
+* Try adapt the way multimonitor is treated: make it like GNOME Shell - basically make monitor2 one, single tag on its own
+* Change the borders; only draw a border where there's another window; e.g. not on left/bottom/right screen edges
 * Spacing of layout symbol in the actual code --> XFT patch.
 * Don't make the text transparent with a transparent statusbar.
 	* Move unsigned long real_opacity[] someplace else, use only once.